opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 ---------------------------
 When levels are exposed in the xsheet, they are placed in columns.
 The column stacking order sets which drawings and images are placed on top, or behind, other images.
 Its direction is from left to right, so what is on the left is behind what is on the right.
 Use the shortcuts > and < to move between the columns.

 The xsheet is divided into sections by horizontal markers, whose interval can be customized; at each marker the name of the level exposed in the xsheet is displayed.

 Column cells may have different colors according to the type of level they contain.
 Toonz animation levels are displayed in light green; raster drawings, full color images, sequences and clips are displayed in light blue; sub-xsheet in light red (see  :ref:`Using Sub-xsheets <using_sub-xsheets>`  ); FX that create computer generated images in light orange (see  :ref:`Using the FX Schematic <using_the_fx_schematic>`  ); audio files in yellow (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).

 The column header contains information about the column content.

 From the top you can see :

 - A number representing the stacking order.

-- A camera stand toggle ( |Toonz71_245| ) allowing you to hide, display, or display with a limited opacity the column content in the work area.
+- A camera stand toggle (|camera_stand|) allowing you to hide, display, or display with a limited opacity the column content in the work area.
 When activated an animation table icon is visible in the toggle; the icon is greyed out in case a limited opacity is set.

-    - A render toggle ( |Toonz71_246| ) allowing you to include or not the column content in the rendering; when activated an eye icon is visible in the toggle.
+- A render toggle (|preview|) allowing you to include or not the column content in the rendering; when activated an eye icon is visible in the toggle.

 .. note:: The camera stand and the render toggles are linked to similar toggles available in the schematic column nodes (see  :ref:`Using the Stage Schematic <using_the_stage_schematic>`  and  :ref:`Using the FX Schematic <using_the_fx_schematic>`  ).

-- A lock toggle ( |Toonz71_247| ) allowing you to prevent any editing in the column; when activated a padlock icon is visible in the toggle.
+- A lock toggle (|lock|) allowing you to prevent any editing in the column; when activated a padlock icon is visible in the toggle.